S-ParkLab/.github/profile/README.md

 ## Welcome to the Spark Lab. 👋
 ### Molecular Immunology Laboratory in UNIST (Prof. Sung Ho Park)

-#### *The Spark Lab studies various aspects of innate immunity and inflammation and their application and their application to human disease.
+#### *The Spark Lab studies various aspects of innate immunity and inflammation and their application to human disease.
 Our research is on chronic inflammation, autoimmune disease, and leukemia.*

 ## Using Bioinformatics to decipher innate immunity
 <p align="center">